srmedapati/mail-delivery-status/README.md

 # mail-delivery-status

-The objective of this project to fetch email delivery notifications using GMail API.
+The objective of this project is to fetch email delivery notifications using GMail API.

 Prerequisites :